coorasse/coorasse.com.github.io/_posts/2022-01-12-rails_bootstrap_importmaps.md

 ---
 layout: post
-title: "Rails 7, Bootstrap 5 and importmaps without nodejs"
+title: "Ruby On Rails: Bootstrap 5 and importmaps without nodejs"
 date: 2022-01-12 21:01:00 +0100
 categories: rails
-excerpt: "How can you integrate Bootstrap in a Rails 7 application without NodeJS"
+excerpt: "How can you integrate Bootstrap in a Rails application without NodeJS"
 ---

 ## Our goal: remove nodejs